TritonDataCenter/rfd/rfd/0026/README.md

 ##### Output

-If the volume is deleted synchronously (by passing the `sync=true` in input parameters), the output is the deleted [volume object](#volume-objects), otherwise it is an object with the following properties:
+An object with the following properties:

 * `volume_uuid`: the UUID of the deleted volume.
 * `job_uuid`: the UUID of the job that is deleting the volume.

-When deleting a volume asynchronously, polling the job using the `job_uuid` can be used to determine when the volume is deleted.
+Polling the job using the `job_uuid` can be used to determine when the volume is deleted.

 If resources are using the volume to be deleted, the request results in an error and the error contains a list of resources that are using the volume.